petershin/liferay-learn/docs/commerce/latest/en/inventory-management/warehouse-reference-guide.md

 ### Liferay DXP 7.4 U46/GA46 and Below

-Under the *Channels* section, you can view the available channels that the warehouse can serve.
+Under *Channels*, you can view the available channels that the warehouse can serve.
 Use the checkbox to select the desired channels.

 ![Check the channels that the warehouse must serve.](./warehouse-reference-guide/images/03.png)